PwC to close offices at Christmas to save energy

 Mr Ellis said that staff wanted the company to "do our bit to reduce energy consumption".

 "Office life is hugely important to our culture and business," he said.
-"But having all our offices open over the holiday period doesn't make sense at a time of energy scarcity."
+"But having all our offices open over the holiday period doesn't make sense at a time of energy scarcity.

 "We've taken a pragmatic approach ensuring some offices across the country remain open for those who need them," he added,